whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 * _Ignorance instead of awareness_: Unhealthy nations often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, or politics.
 Lazy or rigid thinking make people easy to manipulate, so deep awareness is rare.

-Many Christians are willing to believe that people are sinful and the world is sinful because qualities like dishonesty, selfishness, cowardice, and greed are so widespread, and so few people stand for what's right.
+Many Christians are willing to believe that people are sinful and the world is sinful because qualities like dishonesty, selfishness, and cowardice are so widespread, and so few people stand for what's right.
 The truth is that these hurtful qualities are only pervasive in unhealthy nations where authorities forbid people from standing for what's right.
 Childhood emotional wounds can cause a background sense of deep unease, insecurity, or inherent badness and this colors how such a person sees the world.
 When wounded children grow up in societies with widespread selfishness, dishonesty, and cowardice, of course humans might seem inherently sinful.**

 However, no one is inherently bad, selfish or hateful.
 Hurtful qualities like selfishness or cowardice are not our nature as humans.
 They have to be taught.